 The IRC establishes an emergency response team on the Greek island of Lesbos to provide aid to the thousands of Syrian refugees arriving from Turkey who are fleeing their country's brutal civil war.
 The IRC soon expands our work to multiple refugee sites on the Greek mainland and in Serbia.

-After Nepal's worst earthquake in 80 years, thousands of quake victims receive emergency assistance from the IRC’s partner organization, Association for Aid and Relief, Japan (AAR).
+After Nepal's worst earthquake in 80 years, thousands of quake victims receive emergency assistance from the IRC’s partner organisation, Association for Aid and Relief, Japan (AAR).

 Violence that broke out following a contested presidential election drives 260,000 Burundians to flee the country and leaves tens of thousands internally displaced.
 The IRC provides support to uprooted families inside Burundi and in neighboring countries.